-15 "An Outline of History."
+16 "An Outline of History."

-Patočka's concern for thinking the whole comes very early in his philosophical development, as he begins to think through the problem of the "natural world" in response to Edmund Husserl's writings on the subject.
-The natural world in question is not what we now refer to as the environment - comprising the various physical ecosystems of the planet, though it is not unrelated to this sense of "natural world" and has bearing upon it.
+planet-though it is not unrelated to this sense of "natural world" and has bearing upon it.
 The world Patočka describes is also not "natural" in the sense of nature as opposed to culture.
 It refers instead to the world of our life or the total horizon of our experience, which includes both "nature" and "culture" and which, to Patočka's mind, has yet to become the subject of philosophical treatment.
 Husserl goes some way toward opening up a philosophical investigation of the natural world by identifying its importance and arguing for its primacy in relation to a mathematical-scientific conception of the world.
-But Patočka advances this investigation significantly.
+17 But Patočka advances this investigation significantly.
 The centrality of the natural world to Patočka's thought is evidenced by the fact it was the subject of his first major philosophical text in the 1930s and that he is still preoccupied with it in 1967, when he writes "The Natural World and Phenomenology."

 Patočka's writings on the "natural world" as the whole in which we live are occasioned by years of passionate study of and reflection on Husserl and Heidegger.
 Nevertheless, he is equally motivated by perennial philosophical questions about the relationship between the world of appearance and the world as it is, between mind and world, between subjectivity and objectivity.
 Patočka's questioning of the whole is also motivated by pressing issues of life in the present age, which has lost a connection to the natural world both in the specialized sense that Patočka uses this term and in the more general sense of our relationship to the earth and sky as the "referents" of all our activity.
-For Patočka, the earth is:
+For Patočka, the earth is respect to which we assume every attitude or stance-in every rising to one's feet, every step, every movement, the earth is presupposed, at once energizing and wearying, as well as sustaining and affording peace.18